zastrixarundell/pheed_the_pi/README.md

 * password: `passw0rd`

 Once you have logged in the camera will run in fake mode with a 720p stream.
 If you have the image that means that the stream is correctly working and it should work on a Raspberry Pi without any issues.

+#### Notes

+This won't use the real RPi because it can not be loaded on a non-ARM system.
+That's why there is a [mock RPi module](https://github.com/zastrixarundell/pheed_the_pi/tree/master/priv/python/RPi/) present and is deleted on the start of the application under production.
+This mock module will output data so you can guess what will happen at the real pin.

 ### Production
 To run the server on a Raspberry Pi you'll have to do more stuff than on production: